Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 <br>

-- There are **10** geostationary satellites broadcasting imagery in this band:
+- There are **13** geostationary satellites broadcasting imagery in this band:
     - 2x GOES in the US
     - 1x EWS-G in Europe and Asia (Retired GOES)
     - 2x Elektro-L in Europe, Asia and Oceania
     - 4x Fengyun in Asia and Oceania
     - 1x Geo-Kompsat in Asia and Oceania
+    - 3x MSG in Europe

 ## Sample processed geostationary image